 32.249 Calculus - An introductory course in calculus and its technical applications.
-Topics included are the differentiation and integration of algebraic functions, related rates, curve sketching, applied maxima and minima, areas, volumes, centroids, moments of inertia, hydrostatic pressure, differentiation and integration of trigonometric, logarithmic and exponential functions, the conics, power series, partial differentiation, solution of equations by iterative methods and an introduction to differential equations.
+Topics included are the differentiation and integration of algebraic functions, related rates, curve sketching, applied maxima and minima, areas, volumes, centroids, moments of inertia, hydrostatic pressure, differentiation and exponential functions, the conics, power series, partial differentiation, solution of equations by iterative methods and an introduction to differential equations.